 I. Title The Hebrew and English names for the book are the same.
-Joshua (יְבּהוֹשֵׁעֵּ Yehoshua) means "Yahweh saves" or "Yahweh is salvation" (BDB 221c 1).
-His original name was Hoshea, meaning "salvation" (Num.
-13:8).
-Still, Moses changed it to Yehoshua, which is the Hebrew equivalent of the Greek name Iesous, meaning "Yahweh is salvation" (Num.
-13:16), and ultimately the origin of the name Jesus.
-This is a fitting title, as Joshua appears as the main character and his mission as leader of Israel is to help the people understand that God, not he, saves them by conquering the Canaanites and apportioning their land to them.
+Joshua (יְהוֹשֵׁעֵ Yehoshua) means "Yahweh saves" or "Yahweh is salvation" (BDB 221c 1).
+His original name was Hoshea, "salvation" (Num.
+13:8), but Moses changed it to Yehoshua, "Yahweh is salvation" (Num.
+13:16), which is the Hebrew equivalent of the Greek name lesous, Jesus.
+This is a good title since Joshua appears as the main character and his mission as leader of Israel is to help the people understand that God, not he, saves them by conquering the Canaanites and apportioning their land to them.